Fact or Fiction: Verifying Scientific Claims: The dataset

 \section{The \ours dataset}

-For this task, we introduce \ours, a dataset of \numclaims scientific claims fact-checked against a corpus of \numpapers abstracts.
-Abstracts that support or refute a claim are additionally annotated with rationales.
-We describe our corpus creation and annotation protocol.
+The \ours dataset consists of \numclaims scientific claims\footnote{\ours is comparable in size to recent scientific datasets for tasks such as QA (e.g. PubMedQA~\cite{Jin2019PubMedQAAD} has 1,000 questions), and information extraction (e.g. SciERC~\cite{Luan2018MultiTaskIO} has 500 annotated abstracts).} verified against a corpus of \numpapers abstracts.
+Abstracts that support or refute each claim are annotated with rationales.
+We describe our corpus creation and annotation process.